Dar Si Said: Architecture

 The palace's architecture is similar in ornament to the Bahia Palace built further south by his father and his brother, but unlike the latter it is built over more than one level and has a very different layout.
 Its architectural highlights include a grand reception hall on the upper floor and a large riad garden with a central pavilion of painted wood.

 Museum collection

 The museum collections includes a wide variety of objects, many of them from the southern regions of Morocco.
 Until recently the museum's exhibits focused on Moroccan wooden art and objects.
-Following its reopening in 2018, its current exhibits now focus on weaving and Moroccan carpets.
+Its collection included an Andalusi marble basin crafted at Madinat al-Zahra between 1002 and 1007, which was later reused in the Ben Youssef Madrasa, where it was recently returned.
+Following the museum's reopening in 2018, its current exhibits now focus on weaving and Moroccan carpets.

-Andalusian marble basin

-Among the most significant objects of the general collection is an elaborately carved marble basin from the Caliphate era of Cordoba.
-It was crafted at Madinat al-Zahra between 1002 and 1007 to serve as ablutions basin and was dedicated to 'Abd al-Malik, the son of al-Mansur, and was one of a series.
-It was previously kept at the Ben Youssef Madrasa for centuries and was first noted by experts in 1923.
-Scholar Mariam Rosser-Owen has suggested that the basin was originally imported to Marrakesh by Ali Ibn Yusuf, who incorporated a number of marble spolia from the ruined palaces of Cordoba in the Ben Youssef Mosque that he built in the 12th century.
-The basin would have then been re-used again for the Ben Youssef Madrasa, which was built in the same area much later, after the mosque had fallen into neglect.